 Am I the Family Scapegoat?
 7 Signs You’re Carrying the Blame (and How to Heal)

-A woman sitting alone holding a glass of water at family gathering, representing being isolated and excluded as the family scapegoat
+A woman sitting alone holding a glass of water at family gathering, representing being isolated and excluded as the family scapegoat in Illinois

 If this sounds familiar, you may have been pushed into a painful role you never asked for: the family scapegoat.

-You’ve simply been cast in a role that was never yours to carry.
+You were placed into a role that was never yours to carry.

-If you’ve ever walked away from family wondering, “Is it them… or is it me?” this free 60-second quiz can help you finally make sense of it — without shame, without judgment, and without needing the right words.
+This free 60-second quiz can help you make sense of what you’ve been carrying without shame, without judgment, and without needing the right words.

 👇 Take the quiz